Recovering contact forms from boundary data: How to discriminate between generic and Reeb vector fields?

 \begin{proposition} Let $v$ be a traversing boundary generic vector field on a connected compact smooth $(2n+1)$-manifold with boundary.
-Let $\xi(v)$ be a $(2n)$-subbundle of the tangent bundle $TX$, transversal to $v$.
 Consider any $1$-form $\b$ such that $\b(v) =1$ and $d\b(v) =0$.
-(By Lemma \ref{lem.Reeb_A}, such a form $\b$ exists.)
+(By Lemma \ref{lem.df(v)=1}, such a form $\b$ exists.)
+Assume that $\d_2^-X(v) = \emptyset$.\footnote{Speaking informally, this happens when all the $v$-trajectories that are tangent to $\d_1X$ are tangent ``from the interior of $X$" so that the boundary $\d_1X$ is {\it concave} with respect to the $v$-flow.}